davemlacroix/ninja-shop-api/README.md

 # ninja-shop-api
 The .net core web api that is accompanied by the ninja-store-ui.

-To get started, you need .net core 2.0 installed on your machine.
+It's purpose is to store data and provide RESTful routes to access each resource.

 Clone or Download the project from github
+### Prerequisites
+* .net core 2.0
+* optional - vscode, rider, Visual Studio to view/edit
+* optional - git scm to clone

-### Restore the packages
+### Getting started / Restore the packages
+Clone or Download the project from github

 In command line in the root folder, retrieve the latest nuget packages by triggering:
 > >   `dotnet restore`